alex-petrenko/sample-factory/trained_policies/README.md

 * download and unzip into a local directory `./train_dir` (resulting tree should look like `train_dir/doom_battle_battle2_appo_v1.121.2`)
 * make sure VizDoom and Sample Factory are installed (see main README.md)
+* full configuration for the above experiments can be found in `cfg.json` in the experiment folder

 ##### `Battle` agent